datatrails/datatrails-python/docs/runner/compliance_compliant_at.rst

 Compliance Compliant_at Story Runner YAML ...........................................

-'asset_name' is required from a previously created asset.
-The asset_id is derived and inserted as the first argument to compliance.compliant_at().
+'asset_label' is required from a previously created asset.
+The asset_id is retrieved and inserted as the first argument to compliance.compliant_at().

 'report' = true will cause a report to be printed on the compliance status.